 by Dr Mary Daly- President of the Royal Irish Academy.
 Professor of Modern Irish History U.C.D.

-When elected as President of the Royal Irish Academy in 2014 she was the first woman to be elected to that position in the Academy’s 230 year history.
-Professor Mary Daly was educated at University College Dublin (BA, MA) and Nuffield College Oxford (D. Phil.).
+First elected to the Royal Irish Academy in 1991 Professor Mary Daly went onto becoming President of the Royal Irish Academy in 2014 and was the first woEurope of the Regions -man to be elected to that position in the Academy’s 230 year history.
+Mary Daly was educated at University College Dublin (BA, MA) and Nuffield College Oxford (D. Phil.).
 During her academic career at UCD she also held visiting positions at Harvard Boston College and EUI Florence.
+She has numerous publications to her name most recently The Slow Failure: Population Decline and Independent Ireland, 1920–1973.
+(Madison, WI: University of Wisconsin Press.)

 The Europe that Br.
 Mícheál Uí Cléirigh and the Irish Friars encountered after 1607.